mattmaynes2/java-tftp/README.md

 provided javadoc.

 ## Known Issues
-- Due to the error simulator only running one thread per request, a duplicate request is not throwing an error 5.
-This is due to the fact that the error simualtor and client communicate on a single port and therefore it never has a mismatched transfer id.
+Due to the error simulator only running one thread per request, a duplicate request is not throwing an error 5.
+This is due to the fact that the error simulator and client communicate on a single port and therefore it never has a mismatched transfer id.
 Instead the second response is just ignored by the client.

+**Note** this was an issue discovered in the laster iteration but due to the lack of time caused by the late feedback it was not fixed for this iteration.